What is SSH?

 How do I use SSH?

-Configure your connection in your SSH application or open a terminal.
-In your terminal session, type this command (replacing username with the SEAS account name):
+To begin using SSH, open a terminal, command prompt or PowerShell and type this command (replacing username with the SEAS account name):

 The first time you connect to a host, you will be asked to verify its authenticity: